Easyskillup/data-structures-java/Readme.md

 - `dequeue()`
 - `peek()`

+### Non Linear DS

+**Trees**

+Trees are non linear, hierarchical data structures consisting of elements called nodes.
+- topmost node is called the root
+- each node contains some data and references to the child nodes
+- non cyclic
+- we use them in file systems, browser DOM, database indexes

+Types:
+- Binary Trees: each node has max two child nodes
+- Binary Search Tree: same as B-Tree with Left Node < Root < Right Node
+- AVL Tree
+- Trie

 ### Hash based DS

 Uses a hash function to convert a key into an index of an array, allows fast access, insertions, deletions